 - 1. Teacher documents the cheating and speaks with the student - 2.
 Student receives a zero for that instance - 3.
-Dean is informed of the incident - 4.
-Dean confers with student and records incident - 5.
-Classroom teacher informs parents (with or without student present) and reviews school policy in this matter - 6.
-Immediate notification of extracurricular sponsors and/or the director of athletics and the implementation of appropriate consequences
+Vice principal of student services is informed of the incident - 4.
+Vice principal of student services confers with student and records incident - 5.
+Classroom teacher informs parents (with or without student present) and reviews school policy in this matter

+6. Immediate notification of extracurricular sponsors and/or the director of athletics and the implementation of appropriate consequences